usamec/ml2/projects.md

 Same as above, but you also have a GPU where the model does not fit as a whole.

+## Finetuning with a small amount of data

+It is possible that if you have a small amount of labeled data, the finetuning of the whole model might overfit.
+Take VTAB-1k benchmark, some method cited in Table 2 here https://arxiv.org/pdf/2403.19067 and reproduce results (maybe on smaller ViT or Resnet).

 ## Your own idea

 Send me an email and we will see.